d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 and the corresponding numbers of output channels are the same as in AlexNet.
 Each NiN block is followed by a maximum pooling layer with a stride of 2 and a window shape of $3\times 3$.

-Once significant difference between NiN and AlexNet is that NiN avoids dense connections altogether.
+One significant difference between NiN and AlexNet is that NiN avoids dense connections altogether.
 Instead, NiN uses an NiN block with a number of output channels equal to the number of label classes, followed by a *global* average pooling layer, yielding a vector of [logits](https://en.wikipedia.org/wiki/Logit).